TWDH/Development/01.大赫的算法宝典/2.LeetCode Hot and Interview/6.BQ/Companies.md

 # Basis Technologies

 - ```
-  Basis Technologies is a Digital Advertising Platform and a global provider of workflow automation, intelligence and programmatic trading software for the marketing enterprise.
+  Basis Technologies is a Digital Advertising Platform and a global provider of workflow automation software for the marketing enterprise.
 It runs a more efficient business and better campaigns, by connecting all digital marketing data, which also include loads of intelligence metrics via one interface.

   Its technology platform consolidates digital operations across programmatic, publisher-direct, connected TV (CTV), search, and social campaigns.